kgfitzgerald/APU_MATH250_website/README.md

 ## Attribution

-- The website design is derived from [tidymodels.org](https://www.tidymodels.org) with inspiration from [datavizm20](https://datavizm20.classes.andrewheiss.com) and [introds.org](https://introds.org/).
+- The website design is derived from  [tidymodels.org](https://www.tidymodels.org) via [https://sta199-fa21-003.netlify.app](https://sta199-fa21-003.netlify.app) with inspiration from [datavizm20](https://datavizm20.classes.andrewheiss.com) and [introds.org](https://introds.org/).

 - Many of the slides and assignments are adapted from [Data Science in a Box](https://datasciencebox.org/) by Mine &Ccedil;etinkaya-Rundel.